alturacorp/oracle/README.md

 Operational Reasoning & Command Logic Engine.
 A decision-support tool for tactical, strategic, intelligence, political, legal, and security analysis.

-Built with Llama 3.3 70B via Groq, proxied through a Cloudflare Worker so your API key never touches the client.

 ---

 ## Setup